Weddings legal requirements for Marriage in NSW

 There should be 2 witnesses over the age of 18 present to sign the Marriage Register and Certificates after the wedding ceremony.

-You will be required to sign 3 marriage certificates following the ceremony.
+You will be signing 3 marriage certificates following the ceremony.

 - The first is the official certificate which the celebrant will send to the Registry of Births, Deaths and Marriages to officially register the marriage.

 - The third is a numbered Wedding Certificate, often referred to as the parties’ certificate.
-It is a legal document proof of your marraige, which you will be given as a keepsake.
+It is a legal document proof of your marriage, which you will receive on the day as a keepsake.

 The proof of Marriage you will receive

-- At your wedding you will be presented with a Marriage Certificate.
-This certificate is conclusive evidence of your marriage but not of your identity.
+- At your wedding you will receive a Marriage Certificate.
+So this certificate is a conclusive evidence of your marriage but not of your identity.

 - An official marriage certificate from the BDM.
-Some entities e.g. Passport Office & RTA require you to produce a registered copy of your Marriage Certificate.
-I will obtained it for your from NSW Registry of Births, Deaths and Marriages (fee is $51).
+Some entities e.g. Passport Office & RTA require you to produce a copy of your Marriage Certificate.
+I will obtain it for you from NSW Registry of Births, Deaths and Marriages (fee applies).